dungeon-scrawler/cairn-math/README.md

 > pitting armored foes against armored foes (after a certain threshold of low
 > stats) is not working entirely to my satisfaction.
 (The heuristic approach
 > currently employed is still experimental, and not highly trustworthy.)

+> **TODO** I'd love to make this output the likelihood of walking away (alive)
+> with a scar, or the likelihood of winning with attribute loss.
+I'm not yet
+> sure if that will jive with the current memoization, or if it will
+> significantly reduce the frequency of cache hits.